thinkbulecount2/kana-flashcards/README.md

-# kana-flashcards
+# Kana Flashcards
-A kana flashcards game built on jQuery
+A Japanese kana flashcards game (both in Hiragana and Katakana) built on jQuery.